Common Name: dappled willow

 Other: Winter Interest

 Grow in moist, fertile, well-drained soils in full sun to part shade.
-Prefers full sun.
-Thrives in moist soils, but tolerates drier soils better than many other willows.
-Best foliage color occurs in cooler summer climates north of USDA Zone 7.
+Prefers full sun, but appreciates some part afternoon shade in hot summer climates.
+Best foliage color occurs in cool summer climates north of USDA Zone 7.
+Thrives in consistently moist soils, but tolerates somewhat drier soils better than many other willows.
 Prune as needed in late winter to early spring.
 Many gardeners prune stems back in late winter each year to encourage more vigorous growth and to control plant size.
 However, minimal pruning works well if a large wild shrub with arching branches is desired.
-This cultivar may be trained to grow as a small tree (plants are sometimes sold in a grafted form).

 Willows are susceptible to numerous disease problems including blights, crown gall, powdery mildew, leaf spots, scab, rust and cankers.
 Insect pests include aphids, scale, borers, lace bugs, beetles and caterpillars.